Preparation for Your New Puppy

 Remember, your puppy is very tiny and should be treated like you would a human baby you have just brought home from the hospital.
 A mistake new owners sometimes make is playing with their puppy too much.
 Too much activity will deplete their blood sugar.
 You could have a very sick puppy on your hands.
 Be patient.
 The first few weeks will go by quickly and their playtime will increase.
 If it does happen – you will be prepared with MegaCal!

-If you have to leave your puppy home alone all day, have food and water accessible all day while you are gone.
+If you have to leave your puppy home alone all day, have food, water & access to appropriate potty area all day while you are gone.
 Before you leave, feed him a heaping tablespoon of canned and again when you come home.
-Keep him in a small enough area so he can easily find his food and water.
-First week, give Mega-Cal Supplement before you leave and when you return home unless he/she is eating OK.
+First week, give Mega-Cal Supplement when you return home unless he/she is eating OK.

 The most important thing, is just to give your new pet a lot of love and attention.
 It is great cuddling your puppy in your lap while you relax and watch a movie.
 This can actually be quite comforting and help establish a wonderful bond with that will continue to grow and last forever.
 And remember to keep in touch, as we enjoy hearing how our babies do and we just love photos!!!